How to Use a Stopwatch for Running Training

 Tempo Run

-Goal: Each split should be 5-10 seconds faster than previous
+Each mile 5-10 seconds faster than the last

 Target Pace Chart